 The measures cannot be applied for the benefit of the defendant.
-For information on the steps which may be taken in relation to the defendant, see Practice Note: Special measures for the accused.
+For information on the steps which may be taken in relation to the defendant, see Practice Note: Special measures for

-**excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
+**Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and thousands of others like it, sign-in to LexisPSL or register for a free trial.